-Detailed Licensing can be handled by Discounted hunts iic for you.
+Detailed Licensing can be handled by us for you.
 Just advise if you want to shoot 1 or 2 cow elk.
 Depending on the hunt date you select and the location the elk are in normally at that time of the year you will be licensed accordingly.